 The quality of perishables is affected by post harvest handling, transportation, storage and marketing.
-This may result in decay and provide suitable condition for invasion by microorganism which may become activated because of the changing physiological state of the fruits (Durgesh et al., 2008).
+This may result in decay and provide suitable condition for invasion by

-The finding of this research support the report of Baiyewu, et al., (2010) and Chukwuka, et al., (2007) who studied fungal deterioration of some vegetables in Nigeria and found that losses is attributed to the activities of A. niger, A. fumigatus, Mucor, and Rhizopus stolonifer.
+In the present study A. niger was the most frequently occurring isolate followed by A. fumigatus, this findings were similar to the report of Baiyewu, et al., (2010) and Chukwuka, et al., (2007) who studied fungal deterioration of some vegetables in Nigeria and found that losses is attributed to the activities of A. niger, A. fumigatus , Mucor, and Rhizopus stolonifer.
 The finding also agrees with the work of (Hayatu 2000) who isolated, A. niger, A. flavus, Rhizopus, and Mucor from samples of vegetables grown at Nassarawa local government area of Kano state.

-In the present study A. flavus and R. stolonifer were the third and fourth occurring colonies with percentage occurrence of 16.62% and 10.23% respectively.
-The occurrence of these pathogens might be related to their ability to produce resistant spores, as reported by Jay (Droby, 2006; Yahaya et al 2016) that spores of Aspergillus are more resistant to high temperature.
+In the present study A. flavus and R. stolonifer were the third and fourth occurring isolates, the occurrence of these pathogens might be related to their ability to produce resistant spores, as reported by Droby, (2006) and Yahaya et al., (2016) that spores of Aspergillus are more resistant to high temperature.
 And in conjunction to this, Aspergillus species have been implicated in the spoilage of fruits and vegetables in Nigeria (Hayatu, 2000; Yahaya et al., 2016).
-From the isolates counted it was clear that the fungi isolated from pine apple were observed to have been contaminated with multiple pathogen.
-Bukar et al., (2009) reported that temperature and relative humidity of the fungi have a significant effect on the growth of the pathogens and their subsequent relevance to spoilage Yahaya et al., 2016; Pawlowska, et al., 2012; Tafinta et al., 2013).
+The result obtained in the present study shows that the pineapple fruits were contaminated by multiple pathogen.
+Bukar et al., (2009) Pawlowska, et al., (2012), Tafinta et al., (2013).
+Yahaya et al., (2016) reported that temperature and relative humidity of the fungi have a significant effect on the growth of the pathogens and their subsequent relevance to spoilage;

-The high colony counts obtained at Yanlemo market could be attributed to the damping of waste and spoil fruits and vegetables in many points within the markets.
-Therefore, the rotten and spoiled fruits dump around the market might have encouraged the growth of microorganism in addition to discharge of effluent which might have assists in infecting these fields.
-Such discharge from rotten and spoiled fruits could contain some nutrients that might favour the growth of the fungi as against the lower number of colonies isolated at Wudil market where the area is free from household and industrial effluents (Lelieveld, et al., 2003; Yahaya et al., 2016).
+The high colony counts obtained at Yanlemo market could be attributed to the damping of waste and spoiled fruits and vegetables within the markets acting as source of contaminants in addition to discharge of effluent which might have assists in infecting the two markets.
+Such discharge from rotten and spoiled fruits could contain some nutrients that might favour the growth of the fungi as against the lower number of colonies isolated at Wudil market (Lelieveld, et al., 2003; Yahaya et al., 2016).

 Therefore, It can be concluded that the four fungal species namely Candida albican, A. niger, A. fumigatus, and A. flavus, are the common post harvest fungi associated with pine apple on sale at the studied markets.
 The results obtained in this study indicate that Wudil, area is the most suitable for marketing of fresh and healthy fruits.
 This is because in Wudil area there is total absence of household and industrial effluents in the area surrounding the market this might have accounted for the least isolate count.
 Yanlemo site is the least suited for marketing of fruits because; effluents from rotten and spoiled fruits within the market area were the source of infection.
-The nutrient discharge might contain toxic chemicals that on long time exposure could pose serious health hazards to the consumers of these fruits.
+The nutrient discharge from rotten and soiled fruits might contain toxic chemicals that on long time exposure could pose serious health hazards to the consumers of these fruits.
 Therefore, to safe guard the consumers from buying produce which may be of health hazard effort should be made ensure that all rotten and spoiled fruits are not dump within and surrounding area of the markets.
 Rather rotten and spoiled fruits should be disposed properly away from the market.
-Likewise marketing of fruits should be prohibited in any area close to the refused dump.
+Likewise marketing of fruits should be prohibited in any area close to the refused dump of rotten and spoiled fruits.
 Otherwise the presence and subsequent spoilage due to these fungi, if not checked could lead to serious economic loss and possible health hazards when these fruits are consumed.